-I'm offering private, professional counselling in the inner-west and eastern suburbs of Sydney, Wollombi, and also online - wherever you find yourself.
+I'm offering private, professional counselling in the inner suburbs of Sydney, Wollombi, and also online - wherever you find yourself.

-I grew up in Sydney, and lived up the coast for a few years before returning to the inner-west.
+I grew up in Sydney, and lived on the NSW coast for a few years before returning to the inner-west.

 Like most people, I have experienced both hard times and easier times, and counselling has helped me to accept myself, make sense of the challenges life has thrown my way, and to become the creative, respectful, assertive, and caring person that I really l wanted to be.

 My first career was in media, and after volunteering in a personal support role for 5 years I trained up so I could take on counselling clients professionally.

-I have been facilitating groups and counselling 1 on 1 for over 5 years now.
+I have been facilitating groups and counselling one-on-one for over 6 years now.

 B.A / Graduate Diploma of Counselling